 7.3 The Interpreter shall at all times exercise reasonable discretion in respect of disclosure to any Third Party of any information arising from or during the Interpreting Task without the express authorisation of the Client, except in the instance of simultaneous interpreting, where it is expected that the Interpreter may work with other interpreters present in order to complete the Interpreting Task effectively.

 7.4 Notwithstanding clause 7.3, the Parties agree that a Third Party may be consulted over specific terminology queries in relation to the Interpreting Task.

 8. Cancellation and Frustration

-8.1 If an Interpreting Task is commissioned and subsequently cancelled, reduced in scope or frustrated by an act or omission on the part of the Client or any Third Party, the Client shall provide as much notice to the Interpreter as is reasonable in the circumstances and, except in the circumstances described in clause 8.3, pay the Interpreter the Cancellation Fee as stated on the Quote.
+8.1 If an Interpreting Task is commissioned and subsequently cancelled, reduced in scope or frustrated by an act or omission on the part of the Client or any Third Party, the Client shall provide as much notice to the Interpreter as possible.

 9. Complaints and Disputes